30 / 60 / 90 Day Plan

 What success looks like.

-• 01The foundation for one Solutions team is set, with Estimating and Design integrated on priority deals.
+• 01The foundation for one Solutions team is set, with Estimating and Design integrated on all deals.

 • 02Estimators co-own closure rate and bring value engineering to the table upfront.